-Originating from the United States of America, the Boston Terrier is a breed of dogs that qualifies as a non-sporting breed according to the standards of the American Kennel Club (AKC).
+Originating from the United States of America, the Boston Terrier is a breed that qualifies as a non-sporting breed according to the standards of the American Kennel Club (AKC).

 Due to their attractive color and personality, they earned the title of the “American Gentleman.”
 Soon after, it became the official dog for Massachusetts.
 Then it remained Boston University’s official mascot for nearly a century.